Tarmean/tarmean.github.io/mutable_lenses.md

 ## The problem with lvalues

 I recently had an epiphany about lvalues.
 Beware, this might be like epiphanies about monad-like burritos.
-Anyway, lvalues are like are like lazy values.
+Anyway, lvalues are like lazy values.
 GHC starts by assuming that all values are lazy, that they must be allocated as a function on the heap which is called only when required, and then is updated to return the result immediately once this first invocation is done.
 This is very slow.
 Therefore, GHC moves heaven and earth to undo this assumption.
 It uses strictness analysis, transformations, and a bit of cheating to uncover whenever this laziness is superfluous.
 Being strict means things can be stored in registers, which is the main ingredient for fast.
 In some sense using a value lazily changes it into something new because suddenly most optimizations fail and GHC must treat it completely differently.

 Lvalues are like that.
 C compilers assume lvalues must be allocated in memory, and they move heaven and earth to figure out when this can be undone.
 In a very real way taking the address to a value changes it into something else - if the address may escape then the value actually must be allocated.
 This disables a lot of optimizations.
-RValues are things which definitely don't have a leaked address - like the `3` in `f(3)` - so the compiler doesn't have to worry about maintaining their identity.
+Rvalues are things which definitely don't have a leaked address - like the `3` in `f(3)` - so the compiler doesn't have to worry about maintaining their identity.

 But in Haskell values don't have an identity.
 We don't even have a sensible pointer comparison most of the time.
 Therefore, GHC doesn't bother optimizing what few lvalues exist - what happens in IORef stays in IORef.
 This means we should keep small and short-lived things in rvalues if we are interested in performance.
 If we have a vector with cheap append then it will be occasionally resized, possibly returning a new buffer.
 I found two packages on Hackage which implement this, both by storing the vector in a mutable reference.
 This kills GHC's optimizations.
 If we want fast code we must use rvalues for small things, so append should return a new vector instead of `IO ()`.
 This causes problems with invalidation and live-times.
 I will ignore all of them.
 Hopefully we will be able to encode those invariants with linear haskell at some point but worrying about these bugs is a job for future me.
 And screw 'em - they probably wrote those bugs in the first place.